konflux-ci/project-controller/CONTRIBUTING.md

 # Contributing to this project

+## Automated testing with CRC

+After installing CRC and starting a cluster, we can use the `kubectl` context already prepared for us to connect to the cluster.

+    kubectl config use-context crc-admin

+This should allow us to run commands like:

+    kubectl cluster-info

+The output should resemble toe following:

+    Kubernetes control plane is running at https://api.crc.testing:6443

+    To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.

+Now we can run our tests:

+    USE_EXISTING_CLUSTER=true KEEP_TEST_NAMESPACES=true ginkgo run -v internal/controller

+Since we have `KEEP_TEST_NAMESPACES` set to `true` we can find namespaces with names like `test-ns-1-1234` in the cluster once the tests are done and inspect the obejcts that were created.

 ## Manual testing with CRC

 Login to CRC as *kubeadmin*.
 The password would be displayed when bringing up